-The Knights Templar were found by Bernard de Clairvaux and Hugues de Payens in 1119 as a Catholic Military Order deigned to protect Christian pilgrims on their travels throughout the Holy Lands, they were based at Dome of the Rock on the Temple Mount, Jerusalem.
+The Knights Templar was founded by Bernard de Clairvaux and Hugues de Payens in 1119 as a Catholic Military Order designed to protect Christian pilgrims on their travels throughout the Holy Lands, they were based at the Dome of the Rock on the Temple Mount, Jerusalem.

 Templar knights would wear the distinctive white surcoat emblazoned with the ‘red cross’, the surcoat was worn as the outermost garment, usually outdoors.

 A white mantle also with a red cross was also worn by the Templars, this is a loose garment usually worn over indoor clothing.

 There were different ranks within the Templar organization and Sergeants were distinguished by the black tunic they wore emblazoned with a red cross on the front – They also wore a brown or black mantle.

 At the Council of Troyes in 1129 the Templars are described as wearing a ‘white mantle a loose sleeveless cloak or shawl’.